Iximiel/plumed-tutorial-pycv/README.md

 ```bash
 ./standaloneCompile.sh
 ```
-This usually goes smooth, expecially if plumed has already found the necessary python configuration and `plumed --no-mpi config makefile_conf | grep canPyCV` returns `canPyCV=yes`.
+This usually goes smooth, especially if plumed has already found the necessary python configuration and `plumed --no-mpi config makefile_conf | grep canPyCV` returns `canPyCV=yes`.

 After running `./standaloneCompile.sh` you should have a `PythonCVInterface.so` file into the pycv directory